 - All students have access to a qualified careers adviser

-- Organised careers events, such as our Aspirations evening held annually, bringing together a range of employers and professionals
+- Organised careers events, such as our Aspirations event held annually, bringing together a range of employers and professionals

 - Careers education lessons (delivered during PSHE lessons)